Achievable logoAchievable logo

 Individual

-When a cash or margin account is opened at a financial firm, the customer must choose a specific registration for the account.
-The registration is dependent on several factors, including who owns the account and how they’re taxed.
+When you open a cash or margin account at a financial firm, you must choose an account registration.
+The registration depends on factors such as who owns the account and how the account is taxed.

-An individual account is owned by one person (obviously).
-Individual accounts can also be transfer on death (TOD) accounts, which are accounts with a listed beneficiary.
-When a beneficiary exists on a brokerage account, the account avoids probate and goes directly to the beneficiary.
+An individual account is owned by one person.
+An individual account can also be registered as transfer on death (TOD), meaning the account has a named beneficiary.
+When a brokerage account has a beneficiary, the account generally avoids probate and passes directly to the beneficiary.

-If an individual account lacks a TOD designation, it is included in probate.
-In order to claim the account, the executor or administrator of the estate must submit court documents that prove their status.
-Executors and administrators are granted the power by the probate court to act on behalf of the estate.
-This is the person who is responsible for paying off the debts of the decedent and distributing estate assets.
+If an individual account does not have a TOD designation, it becomes part of the estate and is handled through probate.
+To claim the account, the executor or administrator of the estate must provide court documents showing they have authority to act on behalf of the estate.
+This person is responsible for paying the decedent’s debts and distributing the remaining assets.

 Definitions